TacoContent/ourtacobot/discord.md

 ---
 <a name="tqotd-give_command"></a>
 ## TQOTD GIVE🛡️
-Gives TQotD tacos to the user who answered the question
+Gives TQotD tacos to the user who answered the question.
+The preferred way to give tacos is to use the reaction on the question with the 'T' or a '🌮'.

 ### USAGE 🤗